-Prototype – This indicates the one and only sample or first out of the mother mold that is presented to the Sießen Convent of any newly developed M.I.
-Hummel figurine.
+Prototype – This indicates the “one and only sample (first out of the mother mould) that is presented to the Convent of any newly developed M.I.
+Hummel figurine.”
 “In the early years of production (pre-computers) quality control was somewhat lacking.
 After Reinhold Unger or Arthur Moeller sculpted a figurine (based on Sister Maria’s drawings) the figurines (usually 4-6 samples) were painted and then fired in the kiln.
 The first one out was called a prototype by Goebel and presumably saved in the Archives.
 This was not necessarily the one taken to the Convent for approval.
 Logically, the best painted specimen would have been selected for approval.
 After approval Goebel executives then had to decide whether the figurine was economically viable &, if so, when to mass produce it.
 In the early years this was an easier decision.
 Later, with many more samples, the decision was harder and many wound up in the Archives as PFE’s with production delayed until a later date.”

 Rattle – On occasion, when a hole is pierced in the initial stage of the soft earthenware to allow for the gases to escape during firing to keep the figurine from exploding, a piece of the material will be captured inside the figurine after firing causing a “rattle” when shaken.
 It may also be used as an identifier that might come in handy when comparing one figurine to another that is otherwise identical.

-Red Line – This indicates that this certain figurine was used as a “perfect” model with the paint scheme to use on all others by the artists as the standard.
-This may also indicate the item to be considered as a Masterpiece.
+Red Line – Also known as Red Rim.
+“The production samples are produced in a first test production which run out of the first working mould.
+For some time these first pre-produced working models have been marked, as described in your publication with a red rim.
+This red rim mark means that these figurines have been used as production samples.”
+This indicates that this certain figurine was used as a “perfect” model with the paint scheme to use on all others by the artists as the standard.
+This may also indicate the item to be considered as a Masterpiece by some serious collectors.

 Red X – Many times, there is not a way to show a red line around a base and a Red X is used instead and may be found on the bottom of the base indicating the same specification.
 “The red X is nearly the same as an red line.
 Masterpieces have this sign on the base and normally on a plain base is the red line and when the figurine has a natural base, then the figurine show a red X from the master painter.
 The red line and the red X is a part of the details of a MASTERPAINTER figurine.”